openebs/website/docs/versioned_docs/version-2.11.0/additional-info/kb.md

 keywords:
  - Knowledge base
  - OpenEBS Knowledge base
+ - OpenEBS summary
+ - Kubernetes StatefulSet
-description: The knowledge base may include summaries, manuals, troubleshooting guides, runbooks, and other information that users want or need to know.
+description: The knowledge base include summaries, manuals, troubleshooting guides, runbooks, and other information that users want or need to know.

 ---